Pandora and the Flying Dutchman (1951) - full transcript

 We shouldn't...

-as people do for some reason.
+for some reason.

-I recognize the magnitude
+I recognized the magnitude

-of the dutchman sacrifice,
+of the Dutchman's sacrifice,

 but I was glad.

-I wanted to see pandora
+I wanted to see Pandora

 safely married to Stephen.